Sri-2488/Enterprise-IT-Setup/README.md

 **Step-6: Configured Group Policies**
 * Enforced security policies through the use of Group Policy Management.
+* Created Organizational Units (OU), created some of the policies in them and assigned users or groups to the policies.
 * Applied policies to domain-joined users and machines.

 ![s17](https://github.com/user-attachments/assets/952b447e-20bb-4c3e-8d36-f32aa67498be)             </br>